-In recent decades, there has been a migration of Turks to urban areas seeking work and education, resulting in a population boom in Turkey's major cities.
-In both urban and rural settings, most Turks take pride in their homes, decorating them with art, ceramics, paintings, and lavish carpets while keeping them meticulously clean.
+In recent decades, there has been a migration of Turks to urban areas seeking work and education, resulting in a population boom in Turkev's major cities.
+In both urban and rural settings, most Turks take pride in their homes. decorating them with art. ceramics. paintings. and lavish carpets while keeping them meticulously clean.
 Many homes feature modern appliances like dishwashers, washing machines, stereo systems, and large televisions.

 Rural: In rural areas, most homes include a small bathroom, a kitchen, and living room, which doubles as a sleeping area for the family at night.
 While many rural homes are constructed from modern materials such as bricks and cement, poorer residents in small villages use naturally available materials like mud bricks, stone, and wood.
 Many rural homes are equipped with solar panels and satellite dishes.
-In some villages, multistory apartment complexes are increasingly replacing individual houses.
+In some villages, multi-story apartment complexes are increasingly replacing individual houses.

 Urban: While most urban residents live in high-rise apartments, more middle- and high-income Turks are choosing to live in suburban, single-family homes.
 Typically larger than their urban counterparts, suburban dwellings may contain 4-5 rooms, including a bathroom, kitchen, family room, and multiple bedrooms.
 Many homes also feature western-style dining and living rooms.
 Turkey's poorest urban residents live in hastily erected slums on city outskirts called gecekondu.
-Here, dwellings are typically simple, single-story unfinished homes, often constructed in phases as funds and materials become available.
+Here, dwellings are typically simple, single-story unfinished homes, often constructed in phases as funds and materials become available meals, and relax in the summer.

-Home exteriors are usually colorful.
-Many apartments are equipped with balconies. where residents socialize with family and friends, share meals, and relax in the summer.
 Wealthier families tend to maintain elaborate gardens around their homes.
 Because they consider home ownership a sign of success, many Turks prefer to purchase instead of renting their homes.
 In fact, wealthy Turks often purchase a property for each child as an investment or to pass on as an inheritance.